The Kids Are Alright1979

 I can't explain, so you'll just have to tune into "My Generation" to get the Who's status as one of the all-time great bands.

-There are no discussion threads for The Who: The Kids Are Alright yet.
+Audience Reviews for The Kids Are Alright

 The Kids Are Alright Quotes